fdang26/cse15l-lab-reports/report5.md

 ./travel_guides/berlitz1
 ./travel_guides/berlitz2
 ```
-Find can be a finnicky command sometimes because it searches recursively through *all* of the subdirectories, and with some folders containing a lot of files, that can be a bit much.
-With the maxdepth option, the find command can kind of function as `ls` with a specfied depth of search, given that you don't use any other options.
+Find can be an excessive command sometimes because it searches recursively through *all* of the subdirectories, and with some folders containing a lot of files, the output can become a bit much.
+With the `-maxdepth` option, the find command can kind of function as `ls` with a specfied depth of search, given that you don't use any other options.
 In short, the `-maxdepth` option can be useful for limiting the range of the command's search.